 The DC City Council approved a single vendor, Intralot, to be the official provider of sports betting in the district.

-But regardless, rules and regulations were released on June 14 and the Office of Lottery and Gaming will begin accepting applications for the two types of licenses permitted, Class A and Class B on Tuesday, Dec.
-3.
+But regardless, rules and regulations were released on June 14 and the Office of Lottery and Gaming began accepting applications for the two types of licenses permitted, Class A and Class B in December 2019.

 What will DC sports betting look like?